 So what would I recommend we do in our quest for finding and being our authentic self?

 Number one, we need to listen to our hearts.
 Stop, slow down, take time out, get quiet, and listen.
 I know we lead busy lives, I know we think there isn’t always time.
 But once we make the commitment to be true to ourselves, we find we can make time, and suddenly and miraculously we find our access to time increases.
 The whisperings are there in our heart, just waiting to be heard.
 We need to ask ourselves, what do I love doing?
 What kind of person do I love being?
 Within those things we love doing lie hidden the treasures of our own specific, unique gifts that we uniquely have to bless the world.
 The world desperately needs our specific gifts because no one else can give them except us.
 If we don’t nurture and contribute them in service, we and the world will have missed out on our biggest blessing and the Universe will mourn that loss.
 The heart cannot give false advice, it always leads to growth and expansion, to service in joy and a profound blessing to our soul and the world.
 So we just need to get quiet and listen.

-If you feel lost and need help uncovering your most authentic and joyful path and purpose, download your FREE copy of my E-Book PATHFINDING: HOW TO FIND AND START LIVING YOUR UNIQUE CALLING and start taking steps to build a life you love today.
+If you feel lost and need help uncovering your most authentic and joyful path and purpose, download your FREE copy of my E-Book PATHFINDING: HOW TO FIND YOUR UNIQUE PATH AND PURPOSE and start taking steps to build a life you love today.
 Live a life of no regrets!
 Time is short, don’t waste another day – you CAN make a difference and earn great money, doing what you love.
 Find out how in my E-Book, and until next time, lots of love.